cie/funcss.org/features.md

 You can define new stylesheet functions in JavaScript.
 Currently only nullary functions are supported.

-As a simple example, let's make a function that returns the opacity of a layer of stars, according to the current time.
+As a simple example, let's make a function that returns the opacity of a layer of stars, according to the current time, in `stars.js`:

 {% highlight javascript %}
-// stars.js
 function starsOpacity() {
     return 1.3+(Math.cos(new Date().getHours() / 24 * Math.PI * 2)-1) * 1.2;
 }
 {% endhighlight %}

-Now you can use it in property values in FuncSS:
+Now you can use it in property values in FuncSS, in `stars.fcss`

 {% highlight css %}
-/* stars.fcss */
+@import "stars.js";

 body {
     background-color: navy;
 }